erickreutz/mixturefm/Readme.md

 ### Configure
-You may need to edit the profile accordingly with the correct paths to the config files.
+You may need to edit the `Procfile.dev` accordingly with the correct paths to the config files.
 I provided some example config files in config/examples.
 If you would like to use these just run these commands from the root of the repo.

 	$ cp config/examples/mongoid.yml config/
 	$ cp config/examples/elasticsearch.yml config/